Carlos Antonio Lozada

-Julián Gallo Cubillos aka Carlos Antonio Lozada (born 24 March 1961 in Bogotá, Colombia) is a former Colombian guerrilla member of the Revolutionary Armed Forces of Colombia (FARC).
-During his early years Lozada allegedly became a member of the Communist Youth (Juventudes Comunistas, JUCO), later joined the Colombian Communist Party and subsequently went into clandestineness as a member of the FARC guerrillas.
+Julián Gallo Cubillos aka Carlos Antonio Lozada (born 24 March 1961 in Bogotá, Colombia) is a Colombian former guerrilla member of the Revolutionary Armed Forces of Colombia (FARC) and politician.

+During his early years, Lozada allegedly became a member of the Colombian Communist Youth (JUCO), later joined the Colombian Communist Party and subsequently went into clandestineness as a member of the FARC guerrillas.